 When you first set up, choose your country and currency carefully, as you can not change these selections by yourself.

-To update this, you must contact your Google Cloud Partner, or contact us at email@example.com and we can do this for you.
+To update this, you must contact your Google Cloud Partner, or if you don’t currently work with a Partner, you can complete our customer transfer form via the button below and we will update these details for you.

 Google Cloud Partner Benefits